Key takeaways

 Cautions

-- Shortcut-centric — Deepest value requires Shortcut adoption; limited standalone utility
+- Shortcut-centric — Deepest value requires Shortcut adoption; cross-PM-tool integrations (Jira, Asana, Linear) remain planned, not shipped

-- Interaction-based pricing — Can be unpredictable for heavy users; 250 interactions/month is limited
+- Interaction-based pricing — Can be unpredictable for heavy users; 250 interactions/month is limited; subscription interactions don't roll over

 - Narrow ecosystem — Limited integrations compared to alternatives like Modem or ChatPRD

-- Self-reported metrics — Velocity claims lack third-party validation
+- Self-reported metrics — Velocity claims (37-40%) come from vendor testimonials and lack third-party validation

 Pricing & Licensing